 A. Text is compatible with assistive technology.
-Pass Additional Information: 7/7 chapters were analyzed and passed text size compatibility.
-Chapters 1 through 7 were used for this analysis.
+Pass Additional Information: 1/1 chapters were analyzed and passed text size compatibility.
+Chapter 1 was used for this analysis.
 The text content of the chapter allowed for adequate text size adjustment between the ranges of 30% to 300% zoom.
 The program used to analyze text content was NVDA which is an open source screen reader for Windows.
 Google chrome was used to access the book online.
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
-Pass Additional Information: 7/7 chapters were analyzed and passed.
-Chapters 1 through 7 were analyzed and allowed for adequate adjustment of the font/background color.
-The tool used to analyze this component was the Google extension "Care your Eyes".
+Pass Additional Information: 1/1 chapters were analyzed and passed.
+Chapter 1 was analyzed and allowed for adequate adjustment of the font/background color.
+The tool used to analyze this component was the Google extension "Care your Eyes."
 Google chrome was used to access the book online.